PxYu/CSV-for-LSR-ECIR24/README.md

 ```

 Now, the expanded terms related to our new vocabularies are available at `tilde/data/collection/expanded/YOUR_TILDE_MODEL_NAME`, which is valuable for training effective uniCOIL next.

+### 4. Creating expanded corpus and training data for uniCOIL.
+### 5. Training uniCOIL based on CSV-based LM.
+### 6. Inferencing uniCOIL on the expanded corpus and creating the inverted index.